suterr252/skippy/README.md

 ```

 While less convenient, this is neat because it means there's plenty of low hanging fruit for which one can make open source contributions.
-I intend to submit mine to the [QuickLisp](https://www.quicklisp.org/beta/) library manager (analogous to node's NPM) so others can use it.
+I intend to submit mine to the [QuickLisp](https://www.quicklisp.org/beta/) library manager (analogous to node's NPM) so others can use it (it takes about two weeks for contributions to be properly vetted).

-To these polylines, we will add a heading (bearing, or direction) to each location.
+To these polylines, we will add a camera direction (bearing, or heading) for each location.
 The formula for doing so can be found [here](https://stackoverflow.com/questions/3932502/calculate-angle-between-two-latitude-longitude-points#answer-18738281):

 ![Vector Components](https://github.com/suterr252/skippy/blob/master/img/directions-added.jpg)